 When is the right time to buy new equipment?

-If you have been looking for ways to diversify your offering and push for business growth, then the answer is now.
+Are you looking for ways to diversify your offering and push for business growth?
+We may have the answer for you.

-Even during the current pandemic, investing in new equipment can be a great way to get ahead of your competition and grow your business through investment in the latest garment technology whilst preserving cash flow.
+Even during the current pandemic, investing in new equipment can be a great way to get ahead of your competition.
+You can grow your business through investment in the latest garment technology whilst preserving cash flow.

 That’s where the Coronavirus Business Interruption Loan Scheme (CBILS) comes in

-CBILS provides financial support to smaller businesses affected by coronavirus.
-The scheme, which has been extended to 31 March 2021, provides further opportunities for businesses to secure cash flow and ease stress as the new challenges of 2021 arise.
+CBILS provides financial support to smaller businesses that have had an impact from coronavirus.
+The scheme, which has had an extension to 31 March 2021, provides further opportunities for businesses to secure cash flow.
+It is should also ease stress as the new challenges of 2021 arise.

-CBILS will allow you to continue with your growth plans and fulfil your ambitions to buy new equipment without having to pay any interest, or potentially even capital for the first 12 months.
-Many businesses are accessing loans to hang onto their cash in case they need it in this uncertain climate going forward.
+CBILS will allow you to continue with your growth plans and fulfil your ambitions to buy new equipment.
+In the meantime you won’t have to pay any interest or potentially even capital for the first 12 months.
+Many businesses are accessing loans to hang onto their cash.
+Just in case they need it in this uncertain climate going forward.
 More benefits include:

-- If eligible for CBILS, Directors will not be required to give guarantees for lends of up to £250,000
+- If eligible for CBILS, Directors will not have a requirement to give guarantees for lends of up to £250,000

 - If you have already taken out a Bounce Back Loan, you can refinance this with CBILS to release further cash